-(a) Pacific Gas and Electric Company, Southern California Edison Company, and San Diego Gas & Electric Company may propose modifications to the Emergency Load Reduction Pilot on a uniform statewide basis via a joint Tier 2 advice letter due no later than January 15, 2026, with limited deviations to accommodate utility specific implementations due to information technology and billing systems.
+- (a) Pacific Gas and Electric Company, Southern California Edison Company, and San Diego Gas & Electric Company may propose modifications to the Emergency Load Reduction Pilot on a uniform statewide basis via a joint Tier 2 advice letter due no later than January 15, 2026, with limited deviations to accommodate utility specific implementations due to information technology and billing systems. - (b) Pacific Gas and Electric Company, Southern California Edison Company, and San Diego Gas & Electric Company may propose modifications to the design of the Capacity Bidding Program on a uniform statewide basis via a joint Tier 2 advice letter due no later than November 1, 2025, with limited deviations as necessary for a utility to ensure costeffectiveness. - (c) Pacific Gas and Electric Company may propose modifications to the design of Pacific Gas and Electric Company's Automated Response Technology (ART) Program via a Tier 2 advice letter due no later than November 1, 2025, with limited deviations as necessary to ensure cost- effectiveness.
+Pacific Gas and Electric Company may submit a Tier 3 advice letter due no later than November 1, 2025, providing justification for additional budget for the ART program.

-- (b) Pacific Gas and Electric Company, Southern California Edison Company, and San Diego Gas & Electric Company may propose modifications to the design of the Capacity Bidding Program on a uniform statewide basis via a joint Tier 2 advice letter due no later than November 1, 2025, with limited deviations as necessary for a utility to ensure cost-effectiveness. - (c) Pacific Gas and Electric Company may propose modifications to the design of Pacific Gas and Electric Company's Automated Response Technology Program via a Tier 2 advice letter due no later than November 1, 2025, with limited deviations as necessary to ensure costeffectiveness. - (d) SCE may propose changes to SCE's Summer Discount Plan program and Smart Energy Program via a Tier 2 advice letter due no later than November 1, 2025. - (e) The scope of changes that could be proposed by Pacific Gas and Electric Company, Southern California Edison Company, and San Diego Gas & Electric Company in the above advice letters is limited to those that: manage or increase program enrollment, improve program efficiency, increase potential load reduction available, improve program value, reduce costs, or bring the program in alignment or comply with Commission policies.
-The types of modification permitted shall be limited to technical aspects of the program design. - (f) Pacific Gas and Electric Company, Southern California Edison Company, and San Diego Gas & Electric Company shall each provide status updates on, and may propose modifications to, authorized pilots on a utility-specific basis via Tier 2 advice letters due no later than

-November 1, 2025.
+- (d)SCE may propose changes to SCE's Summer Discount Plan program and Smart Energy Program to the scope changes listed in OP 13€ below and make changes to improve market integration, via a Tier 2 advice letter due no later than November 1, 2025. - (e) The scope of changes that could be proposed by Pacific Gas and Electric Company, Southern California Edison Company, and San Diego Gas & Electric Company in the above advice letters is limited to those that: manage or increase program enrollment, improve program efficiency, increase potential load reduction available, improve program value, reduce costs, or bring the program in alignment or comply with Commission policies.
+The types of modification permitted shall be limited to technical aspects of the program design. - (f) Pacific Gas and Electric Company, Southern California Edison Company, and San Diego Gas & Electric Company shall each provide status updates on, and may propose modifications to, authorized pilots on a utility-specific basis via Tier 2 advice letters due no later than November 1, 2025.
 In its disposition of these advice letters, the Commission's Energy Division is authorized, in its sole discretion, to terminate new pilots approved in this decision if they are not affirmatively shown to be accomplishing the pilot's goals.

-14. Pacific Gas and Electric Company (PG&E) and Southern California Edison Company (SCE) shall each recover up to \$400,000 per year, and San Diego Gas & Electric Company (SDG&E) up to \$200,000 per year, to fund 2024-2027 Energy Division contracted Demand Response (DR) modeling and research.
-PG&E shall track these costs in its DR Expenditures Balancing Account, for recovery in distribution rates.
-SCE shall track these costs in its Base Revenue Requirement Balancing Account, for recovery in distribution rates.
+15. Pacific Gas and Electric Company (PG&E) and Southern California Edison Company (SCE) shall each recover up to \$400,000 per year, and San Diego Gas & Electric Company (SDG&E) up to \$200,000 per year, to fund 2024-2027 Energy Division contracted Demand Response (DR) modeling and research.
+PG&E shall track these costs in its DR Expenditures Balancing

+Account, for recovery in distribution rates.
+SCE shall track these costs in its Demand Response Program Balancing Account, for recovery in distribution rates.
 SDG&E shall track these costs in its Advanced Metering and Demand Response Memorandum Account, for recovery in distribution rates.

-15. Southern California Edison Company, Pacific Gas and Electric Company, and San Diego Gas & Electric Company shall each submit their Demand Response Provider and Interruptible Load Programing reports on the first business day of the second month after the reporting month.
+16. Southern California Edison Company, Pacific Gas and Electric Company, and San Diego Gas & Electric Company shall each submit their Demand Response Provider and Interruptible Load Programing reports on the first business day of the second month after the reporting month.

-16. Pacific Gas and Electric Company, Southern California Edison Company, and San Diego Gas & Electric Company shall immediately cease filing the Joint Investor-Owned Utilities Status Report on Progress Toward Interim Goal, which was originally ordered via settlement agreement in D.14-12-024, Attachment A, at 15.
+17. Pacific Gas and Electric Company, Southern California Edison Company, and San Diego Gas & Electric Company shall immediately cease filing the Joint Investor-Owned Utilities Status Report on Progress Toward Interim Goal, which was originally ordered via settlement agreement in D.14-12-024, Attachment A, at 15.